mlabs-ai/neural-search/README.md

 ## Code Structure

-This repository contains the implementation of AlphaZero with modifications, along with support for various board games like Go and Gomoku.
+This repository contains the implementation of Neural search and AlphaGoZero .
 Below is the detailed structure of the project:

 ### Main Source Code (`alpha_zero` Directory)
 Contains the main source code for the project.